danielPerPar2/FileManager/README.md

-FileManager exercise
+FileManager exercise.

-persisted files are inside Debug folders in WinSite folder.
+The persisted files are inside the Debug folder in the WinSite folder.
+A UML diagram is provided as a FileManager.dia file.